andregasser/bigbone/README.md

 - [Apus](https://github.com/McPringle/apus): A social wall for conferences and other events created by [McPringle](https://fosstodon.org/@McPringle).
 It can display the conference agenda from various sources together with Mastodon posts containing a configurable hashtag.
-Its purpose is to be displayed at the event on beamers and TVs to show the attendees the next sessions and to boost posting on Mastodon.
+Its purpose is to be displayed at the event on projector and TVs to show the attendees the next sessions and to boost posting on Mastodon.
 - [MastodonContentMover](https://mastodoncontentmover.github.io/): MastodonContentMover is a command-line tool created by [Tokyo Outsider](https://mas.to/@tokyo_0) that downloads your posts from one Mastodon instance, saving them as a set of